morris/vanilla-todo/README.md

 - No type safety.
 I've always been a proponent of dynamic languages but since TypeScripts' type system provides the best of both worlds, I cannot recommend using it enough.
-- Most frameworks or libraries handle a lot of browser inconsistencies and continuously test for regressions with extensive test suites **for free**.
+- Most frameworks handle a lot of browser inconsistencies **for free** and continuously test for regressions with extensive test suites.
   The cost of browser testing is surely a lot higher when using a vanilla approach.

+---

+Besides the downsides described above, I believe the codebase is well organized and there are clear paths for bugfixes and feature development.
+Since there's no third party code bugs are easy to find and fix, and there are no dependency limitations to work around.

+A certain degree of DOM API knowledge is required but I believe this should be a goal for any web developer.

 ### 5.3.
 Generality of Patterns